Geb-algebra/a-pile-of-useless-codes-built-up-by-ai-agent-and-an-incompetent-operator-geb-algebra/.ai/memory-bank/systemPatterns.md

 4. **TypeScript**: Used throughout the application for type safety.
 5. **Factory Pattern**: Used for creating domain objects with proper validation and defaults.
 6. **Repository Pattern**: Used for data access abstraction.
+7. **Service Pattern**: Used for implementing business logic as pure functions.
+8. **BYOK Strategy**: Bring Your Own Key approach for LLM integration, where users provide their own API keys.

 ## Design Patterns in Use